 Figure 2.
-Example of legal services description presented to individual consumers Provider 1
+Example of legal services description presented to individual consumers

+Provider 1

+Product pargon well, and are not approachable, so you are uncertain about what is happening.

+Place Price Model

-Product Your case will move quite quickly, but they do not explain the legal process and jargon well, and are not approachable, so you are uncertain about what is happening.
-Place The service will be provided mainly online (emails/video calls/telephone).
-Price Model You have an estimate of the costs for your legal work which may change as the service is tailored to your precise needs.
+Your case will move quite quickly, but they do not explain the legal process and product pargon well, and are not approachable, so you are uncertain about what is happening.

+The service will be provided mainly online (emails/video calls/telephone).

+You have an estimate of the costs for your legal work which may change as the service is tailored to your precise needs.

 People They offer services in several areas of law rather than specialising in this type of legal work.

 Process They offer updates on the case progress only upon request.